dethebera/100-days-of-web-development/README.md

 3. Basic back-end<br>
   * The core concern of back-end developers is creating applications that can find and deliver data to the front end.<br>
   * Many of them use reliable enterprise-level databases like Oracle, Teradata, Microsoft SQL Server, IBM DB2, EnterpriseDB and SAP Sybase ASE.
-There’s also a number of other popular databases including MySQL, NoSQL and PostgreSQL.
+There’s also several popular databases including MySQL, NoSQL and PostgreSQL.

 **Read**
-Now that we understand the term "Full Stack better", here's a link to one of the best resources out there to understand each and every term that will be used in Web Development.
+Now that we understand the term "Full Stack better", here's a link to one of the best resources out there to understand every term that will be used in Web Development.
 [Link](https://www.w3schools.com/whatis/whatis_http.asp)

 <br>
 <img src="Day1w3.png" alt="post example" width="450px" height="300px">